sw180283/comp110-worksheets/README.md

 ##Week 12

 While working on my game app, I found a useful tutorial which uses flappy bird as an example.
-It's use of false gravity, menu screen, scoring system and object collision are all the I need for my platformer game.
+It's use of false gravity, menu screen, scoring system and object collision are things I need for my platformer game.